meddwl/psearch/README.md

 python3 prepare_datatset.py -i $PROJECT_DIR/input.smi -l 6 -u 8 -c 4
 ```
 `-i` - path to the input file;
-`-u` - treshold to define active compounds (compounds with `activity value >= threshold` are considered active);
+`-u` - threshold to define active compounds (compounds with `activity value >= threshold` are considered active);
-`-l` - treshold to define inactive compounds (compounds with `activity value <= threshold` are considered inactive);
+`-l` - threshold to define inactive compounds (compounds with `activity value <= threshold` are considered inactive);
 `-c` - number of CPUs to use.
 There are other arguments available to tweak data set preparation.
-To get the full list of agruments run `python3 prepare_datatset.py -h`
+To get the full list of arguments run `python3 prepare_datatset.py -h`

 2. Model building.